VA Loan Benefits

 This single feature makes the loan more attractive for a wide range of lenders to offer to their customers.

-VA Loans Have No Down Payment Option
+VA Mortgages Have No Down Payment Option

 Compared to other types of loans that may require as little as 3% and as much as 20% of the purchase price for a down payment, the no money down option can save homebuyers thousands of dollars in out-of-pocket costs.

-VA Loans Have Relaxed Rules for Approving Applicants
+Relaxed Rules for Approving Veterans

 Conventional loans are typically designed for people with the absolute best credit scores.

-The Department of Veterans Affairs wishes to make it easier for veterans to get a loan, so their VA guidelines are a bit more relaxed.
+The Department of Veterans Affairs wishes to make it easier for veterans to get a loan, so their guidelines are a bit more relaxed.

 No Private Mortgage Insurance Requirement

-With the majority of mortgage loans, the lender will place private mortgage insurance fees on the loan if the borrower pays less than 20% of the purchase price as the upfront payment.
+With the majority of mortgage loans, the lender will place private mortgage insurance (PMI) fees on the loan if the borrower pays less than 20% of the purchase price as the upfront payment.

 However, the opposite is true.